hopemts/SamsSubs/README.md

 - Normalized a messy dataset and built a transactional database in SQL Server
 - Designed and implemented a dimensional model using the Kimball methodology
 - Loaded data into Snowflake using Fivetran and transformed it using dbt
-- Built Tableau dashboards with customer-specific visualizations and strategic recommendations
+- Built a web app with customer-specific insights and strategic recommendations

 ---